sergioalberto/DeepLearningLab/classifier-builder/README.md

 # Classifier Builder

-This is the classifier and training/running scripts for the test.ai elements classifier.
-This is used to build a model for the testai appium-classifier-plugin(https://github.com/testdotai/appium-classifier-plugin).
+This is the classifier and training/running scripts for the test.ai elements classifier

 ## System setup
 You will need to install Tensorflow(www.tensorflow.org), Google's open source AI framework.